10 Other Ways to Say “I Look Forward to Speaking with You”

 Learn Formal Ways to Say “Thanks for the Reminder” in an Email

-See also 20 Other ways to say thank you for your support
+See also 20 other ways to say welcome home

 3. I Hope We Can Touch Base Again Soon